brainomite/home-page/_posts/2021-01-20-thinkful-vscode-extensions.md

 you can check out the FAQ on privacy [here](https://wakatime.com/faq).
 {:.note}

-The free account will only show you your coding for the past 2 weeks.!
+The free account will only show you your coding for the past 2 weeks.

 Should you wish to use this, sign up and then follow [these directions](https://wakatime.com/vs-code) to set it up with VS code.